schoero/eslint-config/README.md

 npm i --save-dev @schoero/eslint-config
 ```

-If you use npm < 7, you need to install the peer dependencies manually:
+If you use npm < 7, you need to install the peer dependencies manually.

 ### Usage